 Where to Watch the Spartanburgers Play

-One of the best places to park is the public garage attached to the stadium off S Daniel Morgan Ave, where you pay $10 in cash or card at the gate.
+One of the best places to park is the public garage attached to the stadium off South Daniel Morgan Avenue, where you pay $10 in cash or card at the gate.
 If you use this garage, note that the best spots are on the side farthest from the stadium, as this is where you’ll find the stairwell and elevator which can take you straight to the exit on Level 1.
-If you use the stairs closest to the stadium, signs will point you to the Ground floor to exit, where you’ll have a longer walk to the entrance located behind Home Plate.
+If you use the stairs closest to the stadium, signs will point you to the Ground floor to exit, where you’ll have a longer walk to the entrance behind Home Plate.

 There are other parking options in the blocks surrounding the stadium, some of which are on the grass or where private businesses have opened their lots for after-hours parking.
 You might be able to find slightly cheaper parking in one of these lots, but be prepared for a longer walk and the possibility of requiring cash!